 Ever since the summit was climbed by Sir Edmund Hillary and Sherpa Tenzing Norgay in 1953, eager climbers try to make the pilgrimage to the top of the mountain every year.
 The last few weeks of May is the ideal time when the severe weather conditions usually open up for a brief period of time.
 An opportunity for the brave and the spirited to attempt a trip to the summit.

-Recently the tourism and commercialization of this exalted mountain has become a threat.
-This year on one such May day, over 200 climbers waited in line held up by a bizarre traffic jam of pedestrians as they navigated the "death zone" on the trail to the summit.
+On one such day in May, there was a bizarre traffic jam of mountaineers as they navigated the "death zone" -- the deadliest trail to the summit.
 The severe overcrowding resulted in mishaps and loss of lives.
-We take a look at the changing face of nature and this extreme sport.
+We take a look at this extreme sport.

-Mountain climbing evokes a vision of spirituality and solitude.
-Now that appears to have been crowded out by a wave of adventure tourism.
-This once exalted and arduous achievement now seems common place as numerous climbers make a beeline for the top, led by commercial companies.
+Mountain climbing, which was once a sport for the fittest, has been crowded out by a wave of adventure tourism.
+Now, numerous climbers make a beeline for the top of Mt.
+Everest, led by commercial companies.
 Better equipment and clothing has made it appear all very easy.